reifjulian/strgroup/README.md

 These two versions are typically synced, but occasionally the SSC version may be slightly out of date.

+strgroup is implemented as a [C plugin](https://www.stata.com/plugins/) in order to minimize memory requirements and to maximize speed.
+Plugins are specific to the hardware architecture and software framework of your computer.
+Define a platform by two characteristics: machine type and operating system.
+Stata stores these characteristics in c(machine_type) and c(os), respectively. `strgroup` supports the following platforms at this time:

+>Machine type                   | Operating system

+>PC                             | Windows

+>PC (64-bit x86-64)             | Windows

+>PC (64-bit x86-64)             | Unix

+>Macintosh                      | MacOSX

+>Macintosh (Intel 64-bit)       | MacOSX

 ## Description:

 `strgroup` is a [Stata](http://www.stata.com) command that performs a fuzzy string match using the following algorithm: